chrisdew/jsonspace/README.md

 * WebSocket
 * DNS

-Other will be implemented as neded:
+Other will be implemented when needed, but will probably include:

 * HTTP server
 * HTTP client